Rearles/training-code/01Scripting/Notes.md

 - Conditionals let us decide whether to perform an action or not, this decision is taken by evaluating an expression.

 ### Expressions
-An expression can be: String comparison, Numeric comparison, File operators and Logical operators and it is represented by [expression]:
+An expression can be: String comparison, Numeric comparison, Boolean comparison, File operators and Logical operators and it is represented by [expression]:
 #### String Comparisons:
 ---------------------------------
 - =  compare if two strings are equal